joehand/react-leaflet-geojson/readme.md

-# GeoJson React Map Template
+# SDI KYC Map & Verification Tool

 General starting point for a mapping application using geojson/topojson data and React.